 Suddenly, they feel a massive rumble.
 After reaching the cave’s entrance, our heroes discover that Iron Giant Man has arrived.
 Shortly before the rain lets up, the rest of the Iron Avengers arrive.
 As such, the final battle begins between the two sides.

 During the fight, Iron Giant Man sees Tony overseeing the scuffle.
 As such, it punches the rock formation and causes Stark to violently fall out.
 Fortunately, James caught this in time as he uses his holographic shield as a sled in order to catch his surrogate father and land safely.
 Pym, who also saw this, is told to not get scared as he’s pointed towards the mechanized perversion of his late father.
-As such, Pym ends up growing into a titanic size and starts to attack Iron Giant Man.
+As such, Pym ends up grows to titanic size and starts to attack Iron Giant Man.

 As the battle wages on, Betty scolds Bruce for not helping our young heroes out.
 Even with the cave rumbling around him, he refuses to unleash his alter ego.